AmonRayfa/mabe/DEVELOPMENT.md

-cargo doc --open                                            # Generates the documentation and opens it in the browser. cargo build                                                 # Builds the project in debug mode. cargo build --release                                       # Builds the project in release mode. cargo build --features color                                # Builds the project with the `color` feature. cargo build --all-features                                  # Builds the project with all the features.
+cargo doc --open                                            # Generates the documentation and opens it in the browser. cargo build                                                 # Builds the project in debug mode. cargo build --release                                       # Builds the project in release mode. cargo build --features colorize                             # Builds the project with the `colorize` feature. cargo build --all-features                                  # Builds the project with all the features.
 ```